TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/installation_use.rst

 Installation
 ------------

 Transcrypt is currently tested under Windows, Linux and OSX, with Chrome, Internet Explorer and Firefox.
-To be able to use it, Python 3.7 has to be installed.
+To be able to use it, Python 3.7 has to be installed (Transcrypt will not work with any earlier versions, including the whole Python 3.6 series).
 After that, install *virtualenv* as explained in `Jamie Matthews very clear and brief introduction <https://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/>`_.
 Be sure to install virtualenv for the right Python version, by using the right *pip*.
 For each Transcrypt project (or group of projects using the same Transcrypt version) create an environment as described in the referenced introduction.
 To install Trancrypt into that environment, *activate* the environment as also described there, and then type:

 *pip install transcrypt*